sano-jin/rust-hands-on-wiki/contents-management-server/README.md

 [Here are the sample source](https://github.com/sano-jin/rust-hands-on-wiki/tree/master/contents-management-server)

-In this section, we will extend the static server to contents management server.
+In this section, we extend the static file server to a contents management server.
 We will add post, delete method to enable CRUD (Create, Read, Update and Delete).

 ### API design